tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 toc-style: kramdown
 ```

-If you don't have `toc-style: kramdown` in your frontmatter, the TOC won't show up in either the Hippo or Jekyll layout.
-However, the Hippo layout will continue to auto-generate the older JavaScript run-time-drawn TOC (to support legacy docs that don't yet use the new TOC approach).
+If you don't have `toc-style: kramdown` in your frontmatter, the TOC won't show up in the layout.

 ## Headings